Tang campaigns against the Western Turks: Campaigns against Karasahr

-In 632, Karasahr submitted to the Tang as a tributary state, as did the nearby kingdoms of Kashgar and Khotan.
-Tensions between the Tang and Karasahr grew as the Chinese expanded further into Central Asia, and peaked when the Tang defeated and annexed Gaochang.
-The Chinese forces stationed in Gaochang, a short distance away from Karasahr, posed a direct threat to the oasis state.
+In 632, Yanqi (Karasahr) submitted to the Tang as a tributary state, as did the nearby kingdoms of Shule (Kashgar) and Yutian (Khotan).
+Tensions between the Tang and Yanqi grew as the Chinese expanded further into Central Asia.
+After the Tang annexed Gaochang, the Tang army was stationed there only a short distance away from Yanqi, and posed a direct threat to the oasis state.

-Karasahr allied with the Western Turkic Khaganate and ceased sending tribute to the Tang court.
-A military campaign was dispatched by the Tang emperor against Karasahr.
-Led by Commander Guoxiao Ke, protectorate-general of the Anxi Protectorate, the army marched towards Karasahr from Yulduz.
-The Tang forces mounted a surprise attack at dawn, resulting in the annexation of Karasahr and the capture of its king.
-The Western Turk army sent to retake Karashar was defeated by the Tang.
+Yanqi allied with the Western Turkic Khaganate and ceased sending tribute to the Tang court.
+In 644, a military campaign was dispatched by the Tang emperor against Yanqi.
+Led by Commander Guo Xiaoke, protectorate-general of the Anxi Protectorate, the army marched towards Yanqi from Yulduz under the cover of night.
+The Tang forces mounted a surprise attack at dawn, resulting in the defeat of a Western Turk army and the capture of Yanqi's king.
+Yanqi returned to being a Tang tributary.

-Karasahr was controlled by proxy through a Tang loyalist, Long Lipozhun, brother of the captured ruler.
-He was deposed in 644 by his cousin, with the support of the kingdom of Kucha, nominally a Tang vassal, and the Western Turks.
-In 648, the Tang conducted a second military campaign against Karasahr, commanded by Ashina She'er, a member of the Turkic Ashina royal family.
-Karasahr fell, the usurper was beheaded, and Tang rule was re-established under another Tang loyalist.
+Yanqi was controlled by proxy through a Tang loyalist, Long Lipozhun, the brother of the captured ruler.
+He was deposed in 648 by his cousin, with the support of the kingdom of Qiuci (Kucha), nominally a Tang vassal, and the Western Turks.
+In 648, the Tang conducted a second military campaign against Yanqi, commanded by Ashina She'er, a member of the Turkic Ashina royal family who had submitted to the Tang.
+Yanqi fell, the usurper was beheaded, and Tang rule was re-established under another Tang loyalist who declared himself a loyal vassal.
 A Chinese military garrison was established in the kingdom, the first of the Four Garrisons of Anxi.

 Campaign against Kucha

-After the fall of Karasahr, Ashina Sh'er's army marched towards the neighboring kingdom of Kucha.
-She'er's decoy horsemen led the defending Kucha forces, numbering 50,000 soldiers, into an ambush.
-The Kucha soldiers retreated to the nearby city of Aksu after their defeat.
+After the fall of Yanqi, Ashina Sh'er's army marched towards the neighboring kingdom of Qiuci (Kucha).
+Qiuci was nominally a vassal of the Tang but it aided Yanqi in its rebellion in 644 and also stopped paying tribute to the Tang.

+She'er's decoy horsemen led the defending Qiuci forces, numbering 50,000 soldiers, into an ambush.
+The Qiuci soldiers retreated to the nearby city of Aksu after their defeat.
 The Tang army besieged the city for forty days.
-Kucha surrendered on 19 January 649 and She'er captured the king.
-By employing diplomacy, the surrounding tribes loyal to Kucha submitted to the Tang.
+Qiuci surrendered on 19 January 649 and She'er captured the king.
+The surrounding tribes loyal to Qiuci submitted to the Tang.

+Qiuci was placed under the control of the Anxi Protectorate under Guo Xiaoke, but remnants of Qiuci's forces returned with Western Turk allies and recaptured the city, killing Guo.
+Ashina She'er retook the city and killed 11,000 of the conquered inhabitants as reprisal for the death of Guo Xiaoke.
+With the defeat of Qiuci and the submission of the three oasis states further west, the Tang gained control of the entire Tarim Basin.
+In 649, the seat of the Anxi Protectorate was moved to Qiuci and the Four Garrisons of Anxi were established in Qiuci (Kucha), Shule (Kashgar), Yutian (Khotan), and Yanqi (Karasahr).